Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 The announcement, made by Qatari Foreign Ministry spokesman Majid Al Ansary in a post on X, came on the final day of the original four-day truce between the warring sides.
-A fourth swap of hostages for prisoners under that deal was expected later Monday.
+The Israeli military said Monday evening that 11 hostages were handed over to the Red Cross in Gaza and were on their way to Israeli territory, marking the start of the fourth swap under the original truce.

 Israel has said it would extend the cease-fire by one day for every 10 additional hostages released.
 After the announcement by Qatar — a key mediator in the conflict, along with the United States and Egypt — Hamas confirmed it had agreed to a two-day extension "under the same terms."